Banknotes of the Philippine peso: New Design/BSP Series (1983–2019, printed from 1985 to 2013)

 On May 2, 1997, the year of issue or printing was introduced on banknotes starting with the release of the 10-peso note with Andres Bonifacio and the Blood Compact of the Katipuneros.
-This feature was later adapted on other banknotes of the series which are 20, 50, 100, 500, and 1,000 peso notes in 1998.
+This feature was later adapted on other banknotes of the series which are 20, 50, 100, 500, and 1,000 peso notes starting with those printed in 1998 therefore the said denominations without a year mark were produced from 1986 to 1997.
 The only banknote of the series that does not use the printing or issue year is the 5-peso note as it stopped being printed in 1995 two years before the printing year was introduced or added on banknotes.

 In 1998, the 100,000-peso Centennial banknote, measuring 8.5"x14", was accredited by the Guinness Book of World Records as the world's largest legal tender note.
 It was issued in very limited quantity during the celebration of the Centennial of Philippine Independence.
 In the same year, the practice in banknotes since the Commonwealth era of reproducing the signature of the President of the Philippines over the legend "President of the Philippines" was abandoned in favor of explicitly stating the president's name.
 Also, the names of the Philippine president and BSP governor were capitalized, while their titles were now in lowercase.

 In 2001, the BSP upgraded the security features (visible fibers, value panel, security thread and watermark) of the 100, 500, and 1000-peso banknotes with additional security features like a second glossy security thread, iridescent strip, fluorescent printing, optically variable ink, and microprints.
 In 2002, the Bangko Sentral issued a new 200-peso banknote with the same aforementioned security features and with the face of former President Diosdado Macapagal.
 His daughter, Gloria Macapagal Arroyo, was at the back of the 200-peso banknote which showed her being sworn into office at the EDSA Shrine.
 She is the first president whose image has been included in a banknote while in office since emergency currency was issued by various provincial currency boards during World War II.

 On July 8, 2009, the BSP announced that it would recall all bank notes made of abaca and cotton and replace it with an all-polymer series.
-This plan was abandoned, however, when the New Generation Currency series began printing on November 2010, with all banknotes still made of abaca and cotton.
+This plan was delayed for 12 years until 2021, however, when the New Generation Currency series began printing in November 2010, with all banknotes still made of abaca and cotton.

 The series had the liability of the BSP alongside the New Generation Currency series until the demonetization of the 2,000 and 100,000-piso commemorative banknotes on August 2, 2019, when the New Generation Currency series became a single circulating set, making the New Design Series the banknote series to have the longest liability (34 years) of the BSP, with main banknotes demonetized on January 3, 2018, and the said commemorative banknotes and series overall in August 2019.